 Jal Abhishek

-Upon reaching their chosen Shiva temple (popular destinations include Baidyanath Temple in Jharkhand and Haridwar), the pinnacle of the Yatra arrives.
+Upon reaching their chosen Shiva temple (popular destinations include the Baidyanath Temple in Jharkhand and Haridwar), the pinnacle of the Yatra is reached.
 Kanwariyas offer the sacred Ganges water through a sacred act called Jal Abhishek on the Shiva Linga (the symbolic representation of Lord Shiva).

 How to Celebrate Kanwar Yatra